leng-z4/Chrome-Extension-Snippets/README.md

 ## Release Notes

-### 1.0.0
+### 0.1.1

-This extension hasn't had only this release note yet.
+This release note is the latest.

+This release note only supports "chrome.runtime", "chrome.tabs", "chrome.storage", "chrome.contextMenus", "chrome.browserAction", "chrome.action", "chrome.history", "chrome.pageAction", and "chrome.notifications".

+### 0.1.0

+This release note has terrible bugs, so you should install the latest release note.

 ## Information